uwi-mase-2014-ccd/component-home-automation-systems-error-handling-services/README.md

 The purpose of this component is to allow other components to log application specific errors.
 This component uses the functionality from the Auditing component that was built by the **Motor Vehicle Registration System** team.

-Note: The `message` and `metadata` input to this component is combined and mapped to the `comment` input of the Auditing component.
+Note: The `message` and `metadata` input to this component are combined and mapped to the `comment` input of the Auditing component.

     Auditing component: https://github.com/uwi-mase-2014-ccd/component-motor-vehicle-registration-system-auditing-services